Clickwrap Master Services Agreement

 5.1 Term.
 This Agreement shall continue in effect until terminated as set forth herein.
 The term of each license to the Services purchased by Customer will commence on the date set forth on the applicable Order Form and will continue for the period set forth on such Order Form, including any renewal term, as set forth below (collectively, the “Subscription Term”).
 Unless otherwise set forth on the applicable Order Form, Customer’s license to the Services will automatically renew for successive twelve (12) month terms with an automatic five percent (5%) increase in Fees for each subsequent renewal term, unless either party gives the other party written notice of its intent not to renew at least thirty (30) days prior to the end of the applicable Subscription Term.

 5.2 Termination and Suspension.
-This Agreement and/or any Order Form, if applicable, may be terminated (a) by either party if the other party materially breaches this Agreement and does not cure the breach within thirty (30) days after receiving written notice thereof from the non-breaching party, (b) as set forth in Section 8.2 or (c) by either party if the other party provides proof that it made a general assignment for the benefit of creditors, suffered or permitted the appointment of a receiver for its business or assets, or availed itself of or became subject to any proceeding under the US Federal Bankruptcy Act or any other foreign or domestic statute, law, rule or regulation relating to insolvency or the protection of rights of creditors.
+This Agreement and/or any Order Form, if applicable, may be terminated (a) by either party if the other party materially breaches this Agreement and does not cure the breach within thirty (30) days after receiving written notice thereof from the non-breaching party, (b) as set forth in Section 8.2 or (c) by either party if the other party provides proof that it has made a general assignment for the benefit of creditors, suffered or permitted the appointment of a receiver for its business or assets, or availed itself of or became subject to any proceeding under the US Federal Bankruptcy Act or any other foreign or domestic statute, law, rule or regulation relating to insolvency or the protection of rights of creditors.
 Act-On may suspend or terminate Customer’s access to or use of the Services if Customer (i) fails to make any overdue payments within ten (10) days of Act-On’s delivery of written notice to Customer of such overdue payments, (ii) violates any of the terms of this Agreement (including, but not limited to, over use of authorized API calls designated in Customer’s Order Form), the AUP, or any applicable law, (iii) uses the Services in a manner that harms or threatens to harm Act-On or its customers, or (iv) is the subject of abuse complaints from Recipients or third parties.
 Any suspension or termination related to the foregoing will not relieve Customer of its payment obligations under this Agreement and any then current Order Forms.

 6. Proprietary Rights